Intern Support and Supervision Program (ISSP)

 - NCSOE/SCOE account (class registration for live synchronous classes)

-- As soon as you have been assigned to an Intern, complete the Mentor Enrollment Form.
+- Enroll in NCSOE: As soon as you have been assigned to a mentee, complete the Mentor Enrollment Form.
 All Mentors, even if returning from a previous year, must complete the enrollment form each year.
-If you are mentoring more than one Intern or participating in more than one NCSOE program, please only complete the Enrollment Form once.
+Only complete the Enrollment form once each year, even if you are mentoring more than one mentee in more than one NCSOE program.
+If you receive an additional mentee assignment after having completed the enrollment form, please contact your Program Coordinator so we can update our records.

 - Intern Credentials are only valid if the Intern is continuously enrolled in an accredited Intern Credential Program and maintain employment status as a “teacher of record,”